lorenzetti-ufrj-br/lorenzetti/docs/reconstruction.md

 A set of examples files for each step can be found at the ```project drive``` folder [here](https://drive.google.com/drive/folders/1z3h6kP0VTVNml4sIQ8sB6eZtwXnrAdtG?usp=share_link).
 These small examples are for `Zee` decay.

+Here, let's run the digitalization step applying a set of anomalous behavior in cells.
+The configuration of the `AnomalyGenerator` should be applied using the `--pre-init` parameter.

+Here, let's run the digitalization step applying a set of anomalous behavier in cells.
+The configuration of the `AnomalyGenerator` should be apply using the `--pre-init` parameter.

 It is possible to configure some algorithms inside of the simulation using the pre-exec parameter.
 Here let's configure the `KeepCells` parameter from `NtupleHitMaker` algorithm to hold a list of cells by hash number.
 This strategy can be used in the anamalyes simulation.